Jah Shaka: Label

-Jah Shaka's music has had a profound influence on genres in the UK like Junglist, a ghetto style born out of the UK soundsystem culture.
-Jah Shaka's son Young Warrior has now started his own sound system, to great acclaim.
-Drum and bass is also deeply influenced by Jah Shaka's sound system frequencies, and a number of the DJ's who feature in that genre, such as Congo Natty frequently name check Shaka's sound.
-Don Letts has also frequently referenced the influence of Jah Shaka on John Lydon and on the punk scene as a whole.

 Non-musical work

+In the early 1980s, he ran a three-storey community hub in New Cross, known as the Culture Shop, which acted as a focal point for local black youth and housed a record store, a Caribbean food outlet and a Rastafari-oriented hair salon.

-Shaka has also established the Jah Shaka Foundation to carry out assistance with projects in Ghana, where the foundation has bought 7 acre of land in Agri, 30 miles outside of Accra.
+Shaka also established the Jah Shaka Foundation to carry out assistance with projects in Ghana, where the foundation has bought 7 acre of land in Agri, 30 miles outside of Accra.
 It has also managed to distribute medical supplies, wheelchairs, library books, carpentry tools, drawing materials and records to clinics, schools and radio stations in the Accra area establishing important links with the local communities.

 Shaka himself was actually a youth worker years ago, and has regularly been quoted encouraging youths to study geography and history so they know "what's happened, where it's happening and who's doing it".

+Death

+Jah Shaka died on 12 April 2023, at the age of 75.
+His official Nine Night was held on 21 April at the Great Hall, Goldsmiths University, followed by an official memorial event at the E1 venue on 22 October 2025.